-If cannabis is legal in your area, it can work wonders for anxiety, but it can also have a biphasic effect.
+If marijuana is legal in your area, try using cannabis to treat anxiety.
+But beware it can also have a biphasic effect.
 Too little and it doesn’t calm your anxiety.
 Too much and it can worsen your anxiety.
-You’ll need to experiment.
+You’ll need to experiment with cannabis for anxiety.

 Bedtime should be a time for sleep, but often, our brains begin rushing now that the stress of the day is over.
+Lots of people also use cannabis for insomnia.
 These are tried and true solutions for quieting your mind so that you can get your beauty sleep.
 Let us know which ones work for you!

-Michael is a marketing and creative content specialist at GotVape.com with a primary focus on customer satisfaction.
-Technology and fitness combined with healthy lifestyle obsession are his main talking points
+Author: Michael is a marketing and creative content specialist at GotVape.com with a primary focus on customer satisfaction.
+Technology and fitness combined with healthy lifestyle obsession are his main talking points.